 Figure 6 shows the results of this process for a representative set of measurements in the countryside.
-Here, we circled a free-standing warehouse, obtaining parameters of $\beta = 9.2 \text{ dB}$ per wall and $\gamma = 0.32 \text{ dB/m}$.
+Here, we circled a free-standing warehouse, obtaining parameters of $\beta = 9.2 \, dB$ per wall and $\gamma = 0.32 \, dB/m$.
 We observe that β and γ are within the expected range and, in general, computed values for the attenuation match the values we measured quite well.
 The plotted values also demonstrate that the model only considers the line of sight, rather than the first Fresnel zone, between sender and receiver: the smooth decrease of measured RSS values that can be observed as the line of sight is not yet crossing the first corner (but the building's intersection with the Fresnel ellipsoids is starting to increase) at around index 125 is replaced by a sudden drop in RSS values in the analytical model.

-Another effect can be observed in Figure 7, which shows results from measurements of driving around three quarters of a house in a suburban area (the fitting of model parameters resulted in similar values of $\beta = 9.6 \, \text{dB}$ per wall and $\gamma = 0.45 \, \text{dB/m}$).
-We observed that in our measurements, computed and measured RSS values diverge under specific constraints (in this example: at around index 220).
-Closer examination of the traces reveals that this corresponds to transmissions that have their line of sight passing straight through one of the corners of the house - as our model doesn't capture this effect, it overestimates RSS values in these cases.
+Figure 7.
+Measured and calculated RSS values for a suburban house.